-Universities Australia established on 22 May 2007 is the peak body representing the university sector.
+Universities Australia, established on 22 May 2007, is the peak body representing the university sector.
 Universities Australia represents Australian universities in the public interest, both nationally and internationally.
 Members of Universities Australia are the universities, represented by their Chief Executive Officer – the Vice-Chancellor.
+Since 2018, Universities Australia has been administrating the AAUT program.

 Australian Promoting Excellence Networks